jperez3/taccoform-blog/hugo/content/posts/TFM_P2.md

 A terraform module is a templated verison of Terraform resource definitions, variables, and data source lookups.
 Terraform modules are great to build because they make your work easily reproducible, enforces naming consistency, and makes it easy for others to build off of your work.
 For more information on modules, check out [The Who, What, Where, When, and Why of Terraform Modules](https://www.taccoform.com/posts/tfm_p1/)

+### Pre-Flight

+#### Create a DigitalOcean Account

+1. Create a DigitalOcean account [DigitalOcean Free Credit Referral Link](https://m.do.co/c/d26a4fc22a12)
+2. Create a _Personal Access Token_ (DigitalOcean Control Panel: Left pane>Account>API>Personal access tokens>Generate New Token)
+3. Give the _Personal Access Token_ **Read** and **Write** access
+4. Add this token to your password manager.

 ### Organizating Terraform Modules

-Terraform modules can be hosted in several ways, I prefer to host them via git and in their own repository.
+Terraform modules can be hosted in several ways, I prefer to host them via git and in their own module repository.

 1. Start by creating a new private repo named `taccoform-modules`.
 Since this is a private repository, any person (or machine) that wants to use your terraform modules will need read access to the repo.
-2. Create a new branch in that repo, eg `new-droplet-module`
+2. Create a new branch in that repo called `new-droplet-module`
 3. Create a two folders in the root of your new repository `vendors` and `tacco-corp`
    1. `vendors` is where you'll put terraform modules from cloud providers with terraform providers
    2. `tacco-corp` is where you'll put terraform modules that are comprised of one or more vendor modules to create a composed service for our Tacco-Corp company.
 Think of composed services as a meal coming together like a plate of fajitas, rice, beans, and a salt-rimmed margarita.
-In cloud provider terms this could be a composed service with a load-balancer, virtual machine, and database.
+In cloud provider terms this could be a terraform module with a load-balancer, virtual machine, and database.
 4. In the vendors folder, create `digitalocean` and in that folder create a `droplet` folder.

-_Your folder structure should look something like this_
+_Your folder structure should look something like this:_

 ```
 taccoform-modules